Government Affairs Intern

 Send resume and brief cover letter detailing your qualifications and availability to firstname.lastname@example.org with the subject line of Government Affairs Intern and your last name.
 If email is not an option, applications will be accepted by mail to Sean Robertson, Land Trust Alliance, 1660 L Street NW, Suite 1100, Washington, DC 20036

 This internship is part of our year-long Government Affairs internship program.
-If you are unable to join us for the fall, we welcome you to consider another period:
+If you are unable to join us for the spring, we welcome you to consider another period: